PCP55/learning-langchain/README.md

 # Integrate Langchain

 1. After setup Slack, you can follow a below instruction for your first bot.
-An simple example is `bot_with_langchain.py` file.
+An simple example is `examples/bot_with_langchain/`.

     https://www.mikulskibartosz.name/ai-data-analyst-bot-for-slack-with-gpt-and-langchain/